slatedocs/slate/source/index.html.md

 # Introduction

-CoinBTR provides a simple and powerful REST API to help you to automatically perform nearly all actions you can at `coinbtr.com`.
+CoinBTR provides a simple and practical REST API to help you to automatically perform nearly all actions you can at `coinbtr.com`.

-# General
+## General considerations

 Before making API calls consider the following: